rallekralle11/Project_Epi/README.md

 With such "amazing" features as:

-ESD protection taken from the official A. micro(most components are taken from the micro)
+ESD protection taken from the official A. micro(most components are taken from the micro).

-No fuse
+No fuse.

-Crenellated pins
+Crenellated pins.

-No integrated voltage converter, only runs at 4,5-5,5v(down to 2,7 if you make it with an 8mhz crystal)
+No integrated voltage converter, only runs at 4,5-5,5v(down to 2,7 if you make it with an 8mhz crystal).

-USB-C connector sunk into the board, and slighly portruding from the end for panel mounting
+USB-C connector sunk into the board, and slighly portruding from the end for panel mounting.

-1,27mm pin spacing as i couldn't find any 1mm pin headers
+1,27mm pin spacing.

-Some extra pins broken out
+Some extra pins broken out.

-Way too many hours routing for my sanity, and i doubt it's optimal(i am a beginner)
+Way too many hours routing for my sanity, and i doubt it's optimal(i am a beginner).

-holes where M2 bolts can be used to hold it in place
+Holes where M2 bolts can be used to hold it in place.

+No rx/tx/power LED.
+Only one on pin 13 for testing.

 Made to suit JLC manufacturing tolerances.